Pest Prevention & Control Tips

 Ant Prevention Tips

 With more than 7,000 types of ant species in the United States, it can be challenging trying to identify the type of ant in your home.
-Common ants found in the US include carpenter ants, pavement ants, and fire ants.
+Common ants found in the US include carpenter ants, pavement ants, sugar ants, and fire ants.

 Where You Might Find Ants